livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 1. Schema Registry Engine registers all built in keys and defaults.
 2. Load Engine reads `.env`.
 Structural errors halt startup before any other manager initializes.
-3. Storage Manager is invoked to open SQLite.
+3. [Storage Manager](02-storage-manager.md) is invoked to open SQLite.
 Config Manager ensures the `settings` table exists, then reads all keys.
 4. Load Engine merges defaults, `.env`, SQLite, then overrides per precedence.
 5. Validation Engine validates the merged tree, including `node.protocol.version` validation and build compatibility checks.
 6. Snapshot Engine creates the initial snapshot and assigns `cfg_seq`.
 7. Config Manager publishes namespace snapshots to managers during their initialization hooks.
-The `dos.*` namespace must reach DoS Guard Manager as a single validated snapshot that satisfies the policy contract in `01-protocol/11-dos-guard-and-client-puzzles.md`; if publication fails, DoS Guard Manager must remain in fail-closed mode with no admissions.
+The `dos.*` namespace must reach [DoS Guard Manager](14-dos-guard-manager.md) as a single validated snapshot that satisfies the policy contract in [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md); if publication fails, DoS Guard Manager must remain in fail-closed mode with no admissions.
 8. Each manager must acknowledge acceptance.
 Failure to acknowledge halts startup.
 Partial initialization is forbidden.
-9. Health Manager is notified that Config Manager is ready only after publication acknowledgements succeed.
+9. [Health Manager](13-health-manager.md) is notified that Config Manager is ready only after publication acknowledgements succeed.

 ### 6.3 Shutdown behavior